 Microsoft has developed many programs to help users and businesses grow.
-Two of those programs are OneNote and Word.
+Two of those are OneNote and Word.

 Interface